• Skip to primary navigation

 • Generously grease six 4-ounce mason jars with unsalted butter.
 Set aside.

-• Fry bacon in skillet over medium heat until crisp, about 5 minutes.
-Drain on paper towels.
-Add crumbled piece of bacon to each of the six mason jars.
+• Add about a teaspoon of crumbled bacon to each of the six mason jars.

 • Add about a tablespoon of Gruyère cheese on top of bacon in mason jars.
-Divide custard mixture evenly among the six jars (roughly 60 grams each).
+Divide the custard mixture evenly among the six jars .

 • When sous vide water bath has reached 172° F. Add jars; cook egg cups for 1 hour.

-• Remove from water bath.
+• Remove from the water bath and place on a wire rack to cool slightly.
 Remove the lids, and run a thin knife around the inside of the jars to loosen the egg cups.
 Transfer to a serving plate.
-If desired, use a kitchen torch to brown the tops.

 Nutrition